Reviews

 High meat content

 Sundays’ dog food has a high meat content (90% according to their website).
-That’s a lot more than your typical dry dog food or wet food – and even some fresh dog food brands.
+That’s a lot more than your typical dry dog food or wet food, and even some fresh dog food brands.

-36% cheaper than fresh meals
+Cheaper than fresh meals

 Treat-like texture

 Copper and Skye are often unsure about dry food but I believe they loved eating Sundays’ food because of the treat-like texture.
+This kept them motivated at mealtime.

 Sundays can be stored in your cupboard provided you make sure to reseal the bag.
 This can save you mess and space in your fridge or freezer.